Google Fi for Seniors: Phones, Prices, and Reviews

 Google Fi Plans for Seniors

 The only way to make Google Fi plans cheaper is to purchase multiple lines.
-When buying for two, the Flexible plan goes down to $18 while the other two plans drop to $40 and $55 per month.
-At six lines, which is the maximum, Google Fi’s plans cost $16, $20, and $40 per month.
+When buying for two, the Flexible plan goes down to $35 plus $10 for each GB of data, while the other two plans drop to $40 and $55 per month.
+At six lines, the maximum, Google Fi’s plans cost $16, $25, and $40 per month, respectively.

 How to Purchase Google Fi